Electrical Glove Testing Services

 For easy identification each pair of gloves are packaged in clear bags and heat sealed.
 The heat seal allows customers to know when a pair of gloves have been issued out for service.
 Labels are applied to boxes to help our customers to easily identify contents without our customers having to open each box.
 This makes for easy distribution back to their employees and storage.
 Qualified Technicians generate a test report and send with each order for record keeping purposes.

 Once all equipment has been tested and inspected it is sent back to you ready for use!
 Need new gloves?
 JM Test Systems also sells new gloves which are tested prior to being shipped to you.

 JM Test Systems’s electrical safety lab provides testing on a wide range of products.
 Services include gloves (lineman’s / arc flash glove testing), blankets, covers, sleeves, sticks, grounds, and more.
-Our glove testing labs are located in Baton Rouge, LA and Mattoon, IL.
+Our glove testing labs are located in Baton Rouge Louisiana, Mattoon Illinois, Clute and San Angelo Texas.